 They currently have a “Cash Rewards” credit card, so the name kind of makes sense in that it’s to the point without any catchy buzz words.

-Ostensibly, those 50k points would be worth $500 if redeemed for cash or gift cards, and perhaps even more if redeemed for travel.
+Those 50k points are worth $500 if redeemed for cash or gift cards, and perhaps even more if you get a banking relationship bonus.

-Aside from the big opening bonus, cardholders would also be treated to 1.5 points per dollar on all purchases, aligning it with the likes of Chase Freedom Unlimited and Capital One’s Quicksilver.
+Aside from the big opening bonus, cardholders earn 1.5 points per dollar on all purchases, aligning it with the likes of Chase Freedom Unlimited and Capital One’s Quicksilver.

-The difference is that the Bank of America Premium Rewards card would have a 2X category as well, for travel and dining.
+The difference is that the Bank of America Premium Rewards card also has a 2X category for travel and dining.
 It’s a broad category, and arguably one consumers use a lot.
 So that separates it from the crowd somewhat.

 Bank of America’s Banking Customers Get Even Bigger Credit Card Rewards